 To some degree, the smartphone gets a lot of credit for the Selfie craze we see today.
 No longer do we need to ask a stranger to take our picture in front of an amazing background.

-n these photos, you can see where the view was limited at arm’s length while the other photo uses a selfie stick for a broader perspective.
+In these photos, you can see where the view was limited at arm’s length.
+The other photo uses a selfie stick for a broader perspective.

 3. Try the Self Timer

-The self-timer feature is a step up when wanting to capture a different style of selfies or any scene for that matter.
+Use the self-timer feature to capture a different style of selfies or any scene for that matter.
 The timer can be set for 3 or 10 seconds.
-Which time you choose depends on how much time is needed before capture.
+Which time you choose depends on you.

 4. How to Set the Focus

 Most of the time, the focus will be sharp throughout an average scene due to the iPhone’s tiny sensor.